fajri-farid/fajri-farid/README.md

 - 👋 Hi, I’m @fajri-farid
 - 👀 I’m interested in Web Developer
 - 🌱 I’m currently learning Fullstack Javascript
-- 💞️ I’m looking to collaborate on Make a Website
+- 💞️ I’m looking to collaborate on Making a Website
 - 📫 How to reach me fajri_farid on ig and tiktok and fajrijry14@gmail.com